voxx/laravel-auth/README.md

 - [Laravel Auth License](#laravel-auth-license)

 ### About
-Laravel 5.6 with user authentication, registration with email confirmation, social media authentication, password recovery, and captcha protection.
-Uses offical [Bootstrap 4](http://getbootstrap.com).
+Laravel 5.6 with user authentication, registration with email confirmation, password recovery, and captcha protection.
+Uses official [Bootstrap 4](http://getbootstrap.com).
 This also makes full use of Controllers for the routes, templates for the views, and makes use of middleware for routing.
 Project can be stood up in minutes.

 ### Features
 #### A [Laravel](http://laravel.com/) 5.6.x with minimal [Bootstrap](http://getbootstrap.com) 4.0.x project.